Parliament Buildings and Sustainability

 The graph below shows the monthly energy costs in Parliament Buildings from April 2007.
 You can zoom in to a specific time period by clicking and dragging across the selected time period on the graph.
 You can also view the yearly energy costs by selecting the appropriate tabbed option.

 Waste and Recycling

 The Assembly Commission is committed to sustainable development and the monitoring of our environmental impact (view our Environmental Policy Statement).
 On average, Parliament Buildings produces around 10,000 Kgs of waste per month.
-A detailed breakdown from April 2011 can be found in the graph below.
+A yearly breakdown of the waste produced and recycled from the 2010-11 financial year can be found in the graphs below.

 Display Energy Certificate